History

 Our intention in History is to encourage and assist all children to develop a critical understanding of time and an awareness of change.
 Children begin to understand that what happens and has happened in the world has an impact on their own lives.
 Pupils are encouraged to ask perceptive questions about the past, to think critically and to consider evidence from a range of sources.
 Through this our pupils gain a sense of their own identity within a social, political, cultural and economic background.

-Our History Curriculum is skills based, and is carefully planned to ensure progression of both skills and knowledge across the school.
-Where possible History skills are linked to an overarching topic, but any topic links are purposeful and engaging.
+Our History Curriculum is knowledge and skills based, and is carefully planned to ensure progression of both across the school.
+Where possible History is linked to an overarching topic, but any topic links are purposeful and engaging.
 Some skills are taught more discretely, to ensure a full coverage of the National Curriculum objectives.
 The long term plan is reviewed annually to ensure we are reflecting the needs and cultural capital of the pupils.
 The sequence of learning across the school moves from History within the child’s living memory to recent historical events, and then gradually beyond living memory.
 Local links are made to build on children’s prior knowledge and to establish foundations for future learning.

 Our Golden Thread is “How people lived”, to give pupils an anchor point for all of their learning and to gain an understanding of important figures from the past, and also the impact of historical change on society.